Monika Juodeškaitė

 Monika Juodeskaite (born 3 October 1991) is a middle-distance and long-distance runner.
-While attending the Oklahoma State University, Monika was a two-time All-American runner and three-time NCAA Division 1 All-Midwest Region cross country.
+While attending the Oklahoma State University, Monika was a two-time All-American runner and three-time NCAA Division I All-Midwest Region cross country.

 NCAA

 Monika Juodeskaite earned ten All-Big 12 conference honors for Oklahoma State University.
 She was an All-American in 2013 Cross Country and 2014 Outdoor 5,000 Meters Outdoor Track and field.

 International

 Monika qualified to represent Lithuania.
 She competed in Athletics at the 2015 Summer Universiade – Women's 5000 metres where she placed 14th in 16:24.42.
 She competed in 2013 European Athletics U23 Championships – Women's 5000 metres where she placed 10th in 16:22.46 (8th after disqualifications).

 Professional

 Monika Juodeskaite qualified for 2016 Summer Olympic Standard in the Marathon.
 Her time in 2015 Chicago Marathon was 2:34.29.